PotatoBaron89/sam-dev-blog/README.md

 # README

-Source code for my professional blog, built using Ruby on Rails.  , and is being built to showcase my skills as a developer.
+Source code for my professional blog, built using Ruby on Rails

 ### Licence: MIT